-Fixed assets are a non-current asset on a company’s balance sheet and cannot be easily converted into cash.
+Fixed assets are non-current assets on a company’s balance sheet and cannot be easily converted into cash.

 Importance of Fixed Assets

-Companies that more efficiently use its fixed assets enjoy a competitive advantage over their competitors.
-An understanding of what is and isn’t a fixed asset is of great importance to investors as it impacts the attractiveness of the company.
+Companies that more efficiently use their fixed assets enjoy a competitive advantage over their competitors.
+An understanding of what is and isn’t a fixed asset is of great importance to investors, as it impacts the evaluation of a company.

 Examples of Fixed Assets

-Although the list above comprises examples of fixed assets, they aren’t necessarily universal to all companies.
+Although the list above consists of examples of fixed assets, they aren’t necessarily universal to all companies.
 In other words, what is a fixed asset to one company may not be considered a fixed asset to another.

 Relevance to Financial Statements